 BJJ reached global popularity once the Ultimate Fighting Championship was started in 1993 and Royce Gracie defeated 3 opponents from different forms of martial arts through his expertise in BJJ.

-Since then, the art has come a long way and is often prescribed as a foundation to any martial art.
-The ranking belt system a series of colors:
+Since then, the art has come a long way and is often prescribed as a foundation for any martial art.
+The ranking belt system is a series of colors:

 All belts below the rank of black display skill level on the belt through stripes.

 Conversely, Japanese Jiu-Jitsu focuses on manipulating the opponent’s joints — throwing them, striking, blocking, strangling, and choking.
 The key difference here is that Japanese Jiu-Jitsu practitioners have a perspective solely for self-defense in mind, not harm or injury.
 However, some Japanese Jiu-Jitsu trainers might include weapons in the training of their students if they adhere to traditional and ancient rules.

 One of the most interesting things about Japanese Jiu-Jitsu is that it aims to defeat an unarmed opponent by taking advantage of their strength and momentum and using it against them.
 The moves and techniques typically focus on the practitioner learning how to defend themselves first, using the opponent’s moves against them, and then causing injury or submission.